 We rarely get freezes here, and if we do, N-Sulate frost covers will protect your lettuces from the frost.
 Yes, lettuce is a little more fragile than some of the other choices here in my list, but I don’t think you’ll regret the risk one bit.

 Loose-leaf lettuces can be continually harvested over time, so I highly recommend you have these alongside any of the lettuces where you’re waiting for a “head” to grow.
 Use the succession planting technique for the head lettuces otherwise you’ll end up with a bunch of lettuce all at once, and then none again for awhile.

 Lettuce can be beautiful and flavorful, so make sure that you enjoy all the great aspects of lettuce in your garden.
 Because of, the different varieties, I won’t be listing the nutritional aspects here, but you should know that lettuce has very low calories, almost no carbs, and depending on the color, a wide variety of phytonutrients that are good for your skin, your mind, and your heart!

-Alright, I hope that this list gives you some things to think about for growing in the Winter!
+Alright, I hope that this list gives you some things to think about for growing a Winter crop in Florida!